Barsbay Tower: Location

-History and construction
+History

+Historical and architectural context

+Mamluk military architecture developed in response to both the legacy of the Crusades and the strategic imperatives of coastal and inland defense following the consolidation of Mamluk power in the eastern Mediterranean.
+In the absence of a naval force, the Mamluk sultans, beginning with Sultan Baybars, adopted a defensive strategy that prioritized inland control over the fortification of exposed harbors, deliberately dismantling most major coastal strongholds to prevent their reuse by Frankish fleets, only maintaining a few fortifications and towers.
+The earliest type of Mamluk fortification building corresponds to the period of the Crusades and the reign of Baybars.
+These structures were inspired by the towers developed by the Ayyubids at the beginning of the thirteenth century, exemplified by imposing quadrangular towers erected along the enceinte walls of major citadels such as those of Cairo and Damascus.
+Under Baybars, this architectural concept was adapted into an autonomous defensive structure: an independent tower-fort designed to function as a self-contained stronghold rather than as a flanking element of a curtain wall.

-In 1289, the Mamluks achieved their final victory over the Crusaders, who were forced out of Tripoli.
-Crusader assaults against the coastal regions persisted, namely from the islands of Cyprus and Rhodes.
-The Mamluks commissioned the construction of defensive towers along the coastline of Tripoli to counter these naval threats.
+These tower-forts were characterized by their imposing mass and by the reinforcement of their angles with counterforts.
+Their primary function was the protection of vulnerable coastal zones, forming a line of advanced defensive outposts along the Mediterranean littoral.
+Although many examples of this typology were later dismantled by subsequent Mamluk sultans in favor of more ambitious and extensive construction projects, several representative monuments are documented In 1289, the Mamluks achieved their final victory over the Crusaders, who were forced out of Tripoli, while Crusader assaults against the coastal regions persisted, namely from the islands of Cyprus and Rhodes.

+Construction

 Historians estimate that the Lions Tower was built either in the 14th century during the reign of Sultan Barquq, or in the 15th century under Sultan Barsbay.
 Mamluk historian Ibn Iyas, writing before his death in 1522, affirms that the tower was built by Barsbay while he was the Naib (deputy) of Tripoli in the 15th century.
 The tower was restored between 1441 and 1442 by Emir Julban, then the Naib of Tripoli, and by Sultan Qaitbay in the late 15th century, who, during his 1477 journey to Syria, inspected and reinforced the northern defenses against the growing Ottoman threat.

+Later history

 According to official Ottoman records, six of the Mamluk towers were still in use in the seventeenth century, each housing a military garrison, during that period, the Barsbay Tower was manned by thirteen guards (al-mustahfizan).
 On 22 June 1893, during a training maneuver off the coast of Tripoli facing the Barsbay Tower, the British Mediterranean fleet ships Victoria and Camperdown collided, resulting in the Victoria sinking.
 The fleet included the Dreadnought, Nile, Camperdown, Victoria, Inflexible, and seven other vessels, which had initially anchored in Beirut on a courtesy visit before sailing to Tripoli.